rindah89/africaPhamacyDocker/ORDERS_PAGINATION_GUIDE.md

 # 📋 Orders Pagination Implementation Guide

-This guide explains the server-side pagination implementation for the orders page in your Karen Pharmacy application.
+This guide explains the server-side pagination implementation for the orders page in your Africa Pharmacy application.

 ## 🚀 Overview